10th Sunday in Ordinary Time, Year B – Homily

 This is why those who reject God’s teachings seek to silence us.
 It makes it for them to get what they want.

-I wonder why, if they are so sure they are right, why they bother to silence us.
+I wonder why, if they are so sure they are right, why do they want to silence us.
 Is it because they know we are right?

 They will use statements like “the church should stay out of the bedroom,” meaning that they cast off the 6th Commandment, thou shall not commit adultery, rejecting much, if not all, of our Catholic teaching regarding the proper use of the gift of human sexuality.